yskoht/keymapviz/README.md

 ```

 Legend replacements.
-A config file containing legend repacements can be provided to change the legends to your liking.
+A config file containing legend replacements can be provided to change the legends to your liking.
 It should have a section named 'legends' and e.g. look like:
 ```
 [legends]
 KC_BLSLS=\
 KC_QUOT='
 ```
-It than can be provided on the commandline like:
+It can then be provided on the commandline like:
 ```
 $ keymapviz qmk_firmware/keyboards/lets_split/keymaps/default/keymap.c -c /path/to/config.properties
 ```